Streaming Architecture

 Iteration(n) | iteration |

-- websocket.js - Receives WebSocket frames and dispatches to handlers
+- websocket.ts - Receives WebSocket frames and dispatches to handlers

-- events.js - Event bus for distributing events to components
+- events.ts - Event bus for distributing events to components

 - state.js - Manages streaming state (